renkarsu/renkarsu/README.md

 ### Hi there 👋

-Hi, I'm brahman45.yes we can.
+Hi, I'm brahman45.yes we can. yes we could.

 ```
 Google treats a hyphen as a word separator, but does not treat an underscore that way.